For over 17 years, the PSU has been helping people alone in court. With your help, we will continue supporting people in the future.

 There are two main ways you can remember the Personal Support Unit in your will.

 - A pecuniary gift: This is a cash gift of a fixed amount of money.
-This is most effective when you link your will with inflation, or review your will regularly, as the impact of inflation may mean the true value of this gift could become less than you intended.
+The effects on inflation may mean the true value of this gift could become less than you intended, unless you review your will on a regular basis, or you link it with inflation.

 - Speak to your solicitor: If you have decided you would like to leave the PSU a gift after you have taken care of your loved ones, we would recommend you speak to your solicitor who will be able to advise you on all key matters.

-- Get in touch: We understand that making a will is confidential, personal and should be done in your own time.
-If you decide to leave a gift and would like to let us know, or would like more information, please contact Emma Taylor, Head of Fundraising, by email, firstname.lastname@example.org, or phone, 0207 947 6358.
+- Get in touch: We understand that leaving a will is confidential and very personal.
+Making changes can be an important decision and it should be made in your own time.
+If you decide to leave a gift in your will and would like to let us know, or if you would like any further information, please contact Emma Taylor, Head of Fundraising, by email firstname.lastname@example.org, or phone 0207 947 6358.